Maintaining and Storing a Small Travel Trailer

 Humidity is a big problem in Florida.
 I keep a container full of DampRid inside the trailer anytime it's stored even for short times, then check it on a regular basis.
 Within a month or two, the container will be full of water and needs to be replaced.

 This site is all about our personal experience with small travel trailers.
 I'm working to make it as complete as possible, but we do live in Florida.
 As a result, we don't winterize our trailer.
 I'm not going to give you information about something I have no experience with, but everything I've read indicates that this is a necessity if you live where you could experience cold weather and freezing.
-Sorry I don't live up north and have some information for you here.
-(Actually I just lied!
+I'm sorry we don't live up north and have some information for you here.
+(Actually, that's not true!
 I'm really glad that we live in Florida.)